manticoresoftware/manticoresearch/manual/Node_info_and_management/Node_status.md

 <!-- example show specific agent -->

 You can specify a particular agent by its address.
-In this case only that agent's data will be displayed.
-Also, `agent_` prefix will be used instead of `ag_N_`:
+In this case, only that agent's data will be displayed.
+Additionally, the `agent_` prefix will be used instead of `ag_N_`:

 <!-- intro -->
 ##### SQL: